What is Ethical Hacking? Introduction to Ethical Hacking

 White Hat Hacker

-It is another name for an Ethical Hacker.
-They hack into a system with prior permission to find out vulnerabilities so that they can be fixed before a person with malicious intent finds them.
+It is another name for an Ethical Hackers.
+They hack into a system with prior permission to find out vulnerabilities so that they can be fixed before a person with malicious intent finds them

 Black Hat Hacker